CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 *Format:* `FINDFID loc fidtype`

   - `loc`: Location of the fiducial in gantry coordinates.
-If no fiducial was found, the result will be {-1,0,0,0}.
+If no fiducial was found, the result will be {-1,0,0,0} and an error will be thrown.
   - `fidtype`: Specify the type of fiducial you want to find.
 Needs to correspond to a section in the `vision.*` namespace in `flex_config.txt`.

 ### Vacuum Commands